taiyungwang/hl2_goap_bot/README.md

 * To add a bot:  ```mybot_add_bot <name> <team> <class>``` where team and class are number as indicated in the game menu for Day of Defeat Source.
 ## TODO ##
 * Make the bots more player friendly.
 Currently the bots are nearly 100% accurate with their aim, and have nearly no latency when reacting.
-* Add a ability for bots to "listen" for things like gun fire and footsteps.
 * Add action for bots to drop ammo for allies
 * Add a framework in HL2DM for bots to determine which items to pick up.
 * Add logic for bots to pick up a substitue weapon when current out of ammo for primary weapon.